 For the 2012-13 year, the federal government changed HOW we were allowed to collect tax information.
 We still need the W2 forms (those wage statements you receive from your employer once a year that you use to file your taxes) but we no longer can accept a copy of your tax return.
 You must either:

 - Use the Data Retrieval Tool on the FAFSA (EASIEST way to complete verification) which is a button on the FAFSA near both the student and parent financial sections that gives the FAFSA processor permission to pull your tax info right from the IRS and your completed tax return or

 - Request a Tax Transcript from the IRS.
 This can take 2 weeks, sometimes longer, to complete.
 The IRS will not mail the transcript anywhere except the address on the tax return, so if you moved, you need to make sure you turn in a change of address form at the Post Office!!

-- High School diploma – if selected, and you do not provide an official high school diploma to our Registrar’s office when admitted, we will have to ask you for a copy of your diploma if you are selected.
+- High School diploma – if selected, and you do not provide an official high school diploma to our Admissions or Registrar’s office when admitted, we will have to ask you for a copy of your diploma if you are selected.

 - Identity – if selected, students will have to provide to our office a copy of a government issued photo ID.
 This includes a driver’s license, passport, state ID or military ID.

 - Statement of Educational Purpose – if selected, students will need to submit the original signed SEP to our office.
 We will post one on our website as soon as we have the format and language from the Dept. of Education, but it will need to be printed and signed and MAILED or turned in in person to our office.
 Copies, faxes, scanned electronic copies will not be acceptable.

 Most students will not be selected for these additional items.
 But if you are, we will ask you for the documentation and we will not be able to disburse aid until the items are received.